-Nancy Pelosi Should Be Arrested For Sedition For Attempting ‘Military Coup,’ Singer Claims
+Nancy Pelosi Should Be Arrested For Sedition For Attempting 'Military Coup,' Singer Claims

-Philip Labonte, a self-described libertarian and singer of All That Remains, believes that House Speaker Nancy Pelosi should be arrested for sedition for her attempt at a purported “military coup.”
+Philip Labonte, a self-described libertarian and singer of All That Remains, believes House Speaker Nancy Pelosi should be arrested for sedition for her attempt at a purported "military coup."

 "The Speaker Of The House asked the Chairman of the Joint Chiefs of Staff to use military power to remove the Commander In Chief," he tweeted.
 "This is sedition. @SpeakerPelosi must be arrested."

-The call came after Labonte pointed to a recent piece from The New York Times that spotlighted Pelosi’s attempt to pressure the Pentagon to prevent Donald Trump from ordering military action.
+The call came after Labonte tweeted about a recent piece from The New York Times that spotlighted Pelosi's attempt to pressure the Pentagon to prevent Donald Trump from ordering military action.

-“Hey so Nancy Pelosi asked the military if they would stage a coup.
-They said ‘no, we won’t stage a military coup.’
-Reported by the NYT.
-But everyone is going to ignore it.”

 Col. Dave Butler, a spokesman for General Milley, claimed that the phone call was informational in nature.